kaatinga/chess-board-generator/README.md

 # chess-board-generator

+The package is a showcase of a chess board generator.

-An example of a chess board generator in PNG
+An example of a chess board generator in PNG is below:

 ```
 package main